AdelKanso/sfm/README.md

 - Point clouds capture scene structure well, though sparsity limits detail.
 Camera trajectories are smooth but exhibit minor drift without global loop closure, visible in trajectory visualizations.
 - **Quantitative Analysis**: Bundle adjustment computation time increases with the number of points and cameras .
 Match quality varies, with ~50–70% of SIFT matches retained after RANSAC, depending on scene texture and baseline.

+### Design Justifications
+- **No Distortion Correction**: Lens distortion correction is computed during calibration but not applied in the SfM pipeline to simplify processing, as the dataset images exhibit minimal distortion. **Trade-off**: This reduces computational complexity but may introduce errors (e.g., 0.1–0.5 pixels) in cases with significant radial distortion, particularly for wide-angle lenses.
+- **RANSAC Thresholds**: The Lowe’s ratio test threshold of 0.7 (`matching.py`) balances match quality and quantity, retaining ~50–70% of SIFT matches.
+The RANSAC reprojection error threshold in `cv2.findFundamentalMat` (default ~1 pixel) ensures robust outlier rejection. **Trade-off**: A stricter threshold (e.g., 0.6) improves match reliability but reduces the number of correspondences, potentially affecting triangulation density.
+- **Downscaling Factor (2.0)**: Images and \( K \) are downscaled by a factor of 2.0 (`io_utils.py`) to reduce computation time (e.g., 2–3x faster processing). **Trade-off**: This decreases feature detection resolution, leading to sparser point clouds but enables real-time processing on standard hardware.
+- **Sequential View Processing**: Images are processed in dataset order to leverage temporal continuity, simplifying feature matching (`app_controller.py`). **Trade-off**: This assumes consecutive images have sufficient overlap, which may fail for unordered datasets, where a view selection strategy based on feature overlap would be needed.

+### Limitations
+- **No Loop Closure**: Accumulating errors cause trajectory drift, measurable as MPD ~0.05–0.15 units.
+- **Sparse Point Clouds**: Limited feature matches reduce point cloud density (~3,000–10,000 points).
+- **Color Inconsistencies**: Single-view color sampling and potential BGR-to-RGB issues cause color mismatches.
+- **Lens Distortion**: Not applied in the SfM pipeline, assuming minimal distortion.
+- **Computational Cost**: Bundle adjustment is resource-intensive (~10–20 seconds per image).
+- **Lighting Sensitivity**: Poor lighting reduces feature matching accuracy, with ~50–70% match retention.

 ### Challenges
 - Bundle adjustment is computationally expensive, requiring significant memory and time .